Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes

 One would expect that the EB3 method approximates the integral form, but quite interestingly, it actually approximates the differential form (\ref{diff_form}) with third-order accuracy: as proved in Refs.\cite{nishikawa_liu_source_quadrature:jcp2017,nishikawa_boundary_formula:JCP2014}, the truncation error on a regular triangular/tetrahedral grid is given by

+showing that it is a third-order approximation to the differential form (\ref{diff_form}). { Therefore, although it may look similar, once implemented in a code, to the integral-equation-based methods in Sections \ref{cell_averaged_form_with_cell_averaged_sol} and \ref{cell_averaged_form_with_point_sol}, but is fundamentally different in the mechanism by which third-order accuracy is achieved. }

-showing that it is a third-order approximation to the differential form (\ref{diff_form}).
-The EB3 method is a special economical method in that third-order accuracy is achieved on arbitrary simplex-element grids (second-order with other types of elements) and thus serves as a very economical third-order method for fully adaptive grids with triangular and tetrahedral grids \cite{NishikawaPadway:Aviation2020}.
+As mentioned earlier, the EB3 method is third-order accurate only on arbitrary simplex-element grids, but it thus serves as a very economical third-order method for fully adaptive grids with triangular and tetrahedral grids \cite{NishikawaPadway:Aviation2020}.
 Furthermore, the method has been shown to preserve third-order accuracy with linear grids over a curved boundary \cite{nishikawa_boundary_formula:JCP2014}, which is another evidence of the point value approximation, not an integral-based approximation such as the MUSCL finite-volume method.
 The method has been demonstrated for inviscid and viscous simulations on three-dimensional unstructured tetrahedral grids \cite{liu_nishikawa_aiaa2016-3969,liu_nishikawa_aiaa2017-0738,nishikawa_liu_aiaa2018-4166,LiuNishikawa_2017-3443}.
-While third-order on arbitrary tetrahedral grids without computing and storing second derivatives is far more efficient than modern high-order methods, it cannot be extended to fourth- and higher-order due to the limited accuracy of the edge-based quadrature formula.
+While third-order accurate on arbitrary tetrahedral grids without computing and storing second derivatives is far more efficient than modern high-order methods, it cannot be extended to fourth- and higher-order due to the limited accuracy of the edge-based quadrature formula.
 In this paper, we seek methods that can achieve fourth- and fifth-order accuracy if a grid happens to be regular.